The edge of chaos: quantum field theory and deep neural networks: The statistical field theory approach

 \subsection{Constructing the partition function}

-Our starting point is the continuous-time formulation of a recurrent neural network (RNN) as a stochastic differential equation (SDE) \cite{lim2021noisy} \be \dd h=f(h, x)\dd t+ g(h,x)\dd B~, \ee where $h\in\mathbb{R}^{N_h}$ is a vector of hidden states, $x\in\mathbb{R}^{N_x}$ is a vector of inputs, and $\dd B$ is a $N_r$-dimensional vector of stochastic increments.
+Our starting point is the continuous-time formulation of a recurrent neural network (RNN) as a stochastic differential equation (SDE) \cite{lim2021noisy} \be \dd h=f(h, x)\dd t+ g(h,x)\dd S~, \ee where $h\in\mathbb{R}^{N_h}$ is a vector of hidden states, $x\in\mathbb{R}^{N_x}$ is a vector of inputs, and $\dd S$ is a $N_r$-dimensional vector of stochastic increments.
+This expression represents the most general class of SDE, and hence provides a powerful starting point for our approach.
 The stochasticity or noise is controlled by the diffusion coefficient $g\in\mathbb{R}^{N_h\times N_r}$, while the deterministic update is controlled by the drift coefficient $f\in\mathbb{R}^{N_h}$.
-For the moment we shall keep the former arbitrary, while for the latter we shall consider \be f(h,x)=Ah+Bx+\phi(Wh+Ux+b)~, \ee where $A,B,W\in \mathbb{R}^{N_h\times N_h}$, $U\in \mathbb{R}^{N_h\times N_x}$, and $b\in\mathbb{R}^{N_h}$ are trainable parameters, and $\phi$ is some nonlinear activation function, e.g., $\phi(z)=\tanh(z)$.
-For simplicity, we shall henceforth take $N\coloneqq N_h=N_x=N_r$.
-The SDE \eqref{eq:RNN1} is interpreted under the It\^o discretization convention as \be h_t-h_{t-1}=f(h_{t-1},x_{t-1})\eta + g(h_{t-1},x_{t-1})\xi_t~, \ee where $\eta\coloneqq\dd t$ and $\xi_t\coloneqq\frac{\dd B_t}{\dd t}\dd t$.
-Note that to describe an MLP, we replace $t$ with the layer index $\ell$, and take each layer to have width $N$.\footnote{It is not necessary for the network to have constant width, but the width of each layer must be sufficiently large, and go to infinity at the same rate.}
+For the moment we shall keep the former arbitrary, while for the latter we shall consider \be f(h,x)=(A-\gamma)h+Bx+W\phi(h)+U\varphi(x)+b~, \ee which is consistent with the standard convention used in the literature (e.g., \cite{poole2016exponential,helias2019statistical}), where $A,B,W\in \mathbb{R}^{N_h\times N_h}$, $U\in \mathbb{R}^{N_h\times N_x}$, $\gamma>0$ is some fixed $\OO(1)$ constant, and $b\in\mathbb{R}^{N_h}$ are trainable parameters, and $\phi$ is some nonlinear activation function.
+Here $W$ is the matrix of weights that connect each neuron to all of those in the next layer/time-step, and $b$ is the vector of biases. $U$ can be thought of as analogous to $W$, and controls the weight or importance of the input data $x$, while $A$ and $B$ are additional parameters included for generality.
+The constant $\gamma$ is needed to absorb the dimensions of $\dd t$ (that is, the total time $T$ will be endowed with units of $1/\gamma$ below).
+However, it has a more practical interpretation as determining the specific model under study.
+For example, to recover a multilayer perceptron with preactivations at layer $\ell$ defined as $h^\ell=W_{ij}^\ell\phi(h_j^{\ell-1})+b^\ell$, we set $\gamma=1$ and $A=B=U=[0]$, and view the discrete timesteps as subsequent layers $\ell\in[0,T\!-\!1]$.\footnote{As we shall see, $A$ and $B$ play relatively little role, and in fact we shall set them to zero for simplicity in the perturbative analysis in sec. \ref{sec:finite}, while the constant $\gamma$ is of key importance.
+Additionally, note that the input/output layers are not strictly part of this analysis, as explained in the introduction (i.e., one may think of the true length of the network as at least $T+2$).} We shall eventually specify to $\phi=\tanh$ as our activation function for concreteness, but the analysis may be performed for any suitable activation function that satisfies some basic properties, as discussed in appendix \ref{sec:ass}.
+For simplicity, we shall henceforth take $N\coloneqq N_h=N_x=N_r$.\footnote{It is not necessary for the network to have constant width, but the width of each layer must be sufficiently large, and go to infinity at the same rate.}